-Biomesotherapy involves using fine needles, similar to acupuncture needles, in injecting a sterile saline solution underneath the skin to stimulate the organ systems.
+A trained practitioner in biomesotherapy uses fine needles, similar to acupuncture needles, to inject a sterile saline solution underneath the skin to stimulate the organ systems.
 Afterwards, oral homoeopathic medicines are given to focus on the organ or part of the body that requires treatment.

-The toxins accumulated in the body affect the performance of the immune system which causes inflammation in the body.
+The modality also supports the body's natural detoxification process.
+The toxins accumulated in the body affect the performance of the immune system, which causes inflammation in the body.
 These toxins may affect the nervous system, resulting in pain and discomfort.
 For that reason, the removal of toxins from the body is a significant treatment goal in biomesotherapy.

 - Achilles tendonitis

-In addition, it is not recommended to use biomesotherapy in treating cancer, heart disease, or AIDS.
-It is also not used in managing high blood pressure, diabetes, depression, or epilepsy.
+Biomesotherapy is not a recommended treatment approach for cancer, heart disease or AIDS.
+It is also not used in managing high blood pressure, diabetes, depression or epilepsy.